To become a wildland firefighter to participate on a forestry crew to fight wildland fires out of state you must do the following:

 There are opportunities for individuals to mobilize as a "single resource".
 Typically this requires additional specialized training.
 For more information on single resource contact the Forestry Fire Program Manager.

-The introductory fire training can be completed with most of the classes being done electronically and a one day field day.
+The introductory fire training can be completed by takin the online classes and a one day field day.